-Implementation Date: February 1, 2015
+February 1, 2015

-Activity Description: The Housing Choice Voucher program limits the rent burden at initial lease-up to 40 percent of the adjusted monthly income.
+The Housing Choice Voucher program limits the rent burden at initial lease-up to 40 percent of the adjusted monthly income.
 The rent burden imposed on HCV families oftentimes reduces housing choice by prohibiting families from choosing units meeting their specific individual needs and requirements.
 Additionally, families frequently experience difficulty successfully leasing a new unit even if the affordability cap is only exceeded by one or two percentage points.
 In an attempt to mitigate these barriers, SDHC modified the 40 percent affordability cap to 50 percent at initial lease-up in order to increase housing choice for low-income families in San Diego.

-Impact of Activity: Since implementation, the opportunity to exceed the 40 percent affordability cap ensured 1,119 families leased in a unit of their choice.
-Of those families, 57 leased a unit in a high opportunity area of San Diego, as defined by the Choice Communities initiative.
+Since implementation, the opportunity to exceed the 40 percent affordability cap ensured 1,871 families leased in a unit of their choice.
+Of those, 126 families leased a unit in a high opportunity area of San Diego, as defined by the Choice Communities initiative, with 72 of this subset moving into a Choice or Enterprise community for the first time.
 With a low vacancy rate in the City of San Diego, the ability for the families to execute an informed decision to exceed the 40 percent threshold is invaluable and offers an increased level of self-determination not previously available under the Housing Choice Voucher program.

-Modify the 40 Percent Rent Burden Requirement

-Metric Baseline Benchmark 0 Benchmark

-Metric # % # % Outcome Achieved?

-HC #5: Increase in Resident Mobility

-Number of households able to move to a better unit 0 50 57 Yes

-and/or neighborhood of opportunity as a result of the Ü] 30 37 163
+Modify the 40 Percent Rent Burden Requirement Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 50 72 Yes

-activity (increase).